FENECON Industrial S — Assembly and Operating Instructions

 Forklift truck |

-Minimum load capacity must be selected in accordance with Table 8: Technical data - Weights |
+Minimum load capacity must be selected in accordance with table Technical data — Weights. |

 Crane |

-Alternative to forklift truck; minimum load capacity to be selected according to Table 8: Technical data - Weights |
+Alternative to forklift truck; minimum load capacity must be selected according to table Technical data — Weights. |

 Multimeter |